History of the United States men's national soccer team: 2010 FIFA World Cup

 In the 2010 FIFA World Cup, the U.S. team were drawn in Group C against England, Slovenia and Algeria.
-After drawing against England (1–1) and Slovenia (2–2), the US defeated Algeria through a Landon Donovan stoppage time goal, the first time the U.S. had won its group since 1930.
+After drawing against England (1–1) and Slovenia (2–2), the U.S. defeated Algeria through a Landon Donovan stoppage time goal, the first time the U.S. had won its group since 1930.
 In the round of 16, the U.S. was eliminated by Ghana, 2–1.
 On FIFA's ranking of World Cup teams the U.S. finished in 12th place.

 2011 Gold Cup

 In preparation for the 2011 CONCACAF Gold Cup, the U.S. played three friendlies; a 1–1 draw to Argentina, a 1–0 loss to Paraguay, and a 4–0 loss to Spain.

 The United States hosted the 2011 Gold Cup.
 The U.S. advanced past the group stage with a pair of victories over Guadeloupe and Canada, despite losing to Panama 2–1.
 This was the first defeat for the U.S. in a Gold Cup group stage match, and its first ever loss to Panama.
 In the quarterfinals, the United States defeated Jamaica 2–0.
 In the semifinals the U.S. avenged their group stage defeat with a 1–0 victory over Panama, and advanced to its fourth consecutive Gold Cup final, where the team faced Mexico in a rematch of the 2009 Gold Cup final.
 The United States was beaten by Mexico 4–2, extending Mexico's winning streak against the U.S. to three matches.
 It was also the second consecutive loss to Mexico on American soil.

 Following the loss, Bob Bradley was relieved of his duties as coach.
 On July 29, 2011, Jürgen Klinsmann was named as the national team's head coach.